Contact Us

 Question: I have upgraded to SAP Focused Run to a higher version and configure alerts.
 I miss the filter section or some filters (like filter for mandatory jobs) or other settings that should be available on my version of SAP Focused Run.

-Answer: For activating new filter options and other options in alert configuration you need to run report REPT_AJM_ADD_DATA_CONT_TABLE (see also master guide).
+Answer: After upgrade for activating new filter options and other options in alert configuration you need to run report REPT_AJM_ADD_DATA_CONT_TABLE (see also master guide).

 Question: I can see in the monitoring view that application log exceptions are collected.
 I would like to get alerted on specific messages and have configured alerting in Integration and Cloud Monitoring accordingly as described here.
 However, no alerts are raised.
 Why?